sourcebots/docs/content/tutorials/kit-assembly.md

 - 2 x 7.5mm Camcon (for the Motor Board)
 - USB Hub
 - USB Webcam
-- 2 x Black USB-A to MicroUSB-B cables
+- 2 x Black USB-A to micro-usb cables
 - Beige USB-A to USB-B cable (for the Arduino)
-- Camcom to MicroUSB cable (for the Raspberry Pi)
+- camcon to micro-usb cable (for the Raspberry Pi)
 - Pliers
 - Wire Cutters
 - Wire Strippers